Real-Serious-Games/C-Sharp-Promise/README.md

         return promise; // Return the promise so the caller can await resolution (or error).
     }

-## Create a Promise, Alternate Method
+## Creating a Promise, Alternate Method

 There is another way to create a promise that replicates the JavaScript convention of passing a *resolver* function into the constructor.
 The resolver function is passed functions that resolve or reject the promise.
 This allows you to express the previous example like this: